curityio/mcp-authorization-secured-api/README.md

-# Model Context Protocol OAuth Flow Example
+# MCP Authorization Secured API

-A local computer deployment that implements the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
+A local computer deployment that exposes an API using the draft [Model Content Protocol Authorization](https://modelcontextprotocol.io/specification/2025-03-26/basic/authorization) specification.\
 The code example shows how to use an MCP server to expose existing OAuth-secured APIs to AI agents.

 ## Backend Endpoints